Senior Research Scientist

 Prior to joining Duke Patrick completed graduate studies in Information Science at UNC-Chapel Hill's School of Library and Information Science.
 While at UNC Patrick's main research focus was on automated classification and clustering of large heterogeneous consumer health web collections.
 Most of his research energies concentrated around the development of novel semantic representations of text collections and purely unsupervised learning for machine reading.
 While at UNC he worked as a web technologies consultant and also as research assistant for ibiblio.org and a developer for SAS, where he authored the global web information architecture schema.

-In addition to working as a software developer and web designer for the last ten years Patrick has been steadily proliferating as a poet and multimedia artist.
-His website proximate.org was the first poetics-based web site to be included in the New Museum for Contemporary Art's Rhizome collection.
+In addition to working as a software developer and web designer has proliferated as a poet and multimedia artist.
+His website proximate.org (1999), a critical engagement with the subjectivizing mediations of hypertext writing, was the first poetics-based web site to be included in the New Museum for Contemporary Art's Rhizome collection.
 Patrick is the author of several books of poetry including the acclaimed Be Somebody (2008, Effing Press).
-Patrick has been innovating at the intersection of electronic media and poetry for over a decade and is the founder of the Carrboro Poetry Festival.
+Patrick is a pioneer of web mining-based poetics and is the founder of the now-legendary Carrboro Poetry Festival.

 More Bio + Social Networks